 Indulge at Arabian Tea House

 The Arabian Tea House is another one of my favourite eateries in Old Dubai.
-It has been serving authentic flavoursome Emiratic cuisine since 1997 and their warm local hospitality is a testament as to why it is still in business today.
+It has been serving authentic flavoursome Emirati cuisine since 1997 and its warm local hospitality is a testament to why it is still in business today.
 Start your explorations of Old Dubai with an Emirati Breakfast or take a break from the heat with the Kebab Leham and Fattoush accompanied by their signature Lime and Mint Mocktail.
-Either way, you will not be disaapointed!
+Either way, you will not be disappointed!

 Take a tour of the Jumeirah Mosque

-Jumeirah Mosque is built in a traditional Fatimid-style which originated from Syria and Egypt.
+Jumeirah Mosque is built in a traditional Fatimid style which originated in Syria and Egypt.
 The mosque began construction in 1976 and opened its doors in 1979.

 The Sheikh Mohammed Centre for Cultural Understanding (SMCCU) runs a project called ‘Open Doors.
-Open Minds’ inviting visitors to learn more about the religious and cultural traditions of the region.
+Open Minds’ invites visitors to learn more about the religious and cultural traditions of the region.

 See the city views from the Dubai Frame